 Don’t hoard information.
 Don’t consider yourself invaluable as indispensible.
 If you do, you are dead in the water.
 Your organization will ultimately realize that they can’t afford you and will eventually find ways to circumvent and obsolete you.

-Making everyone around you better.
+Make everyone around you better.
 By helping and building clients and teammates, you become far more valuable than simply being a top notch individual contributor.

 Utilize “informational interviews” in your job campaign.
 They are less threatening as opposed to the “hire me” approach.
 Ask people about their industry, threats, opportunities, developments, and how they got started.
 Most will be more than happy to share with you.